Court action on Texas' migrant arrest law leads to confusion at the US-Mexico border

 “It’s more complicated because (federal authorities) tell us we can move on, but this new rule, this new law complicates everything because it says we can’t move on,” said Campo, who was staying at a shelter in McAllen.

 During Wednesday's hearing, 5th Circuit Chief Judge Priscilla Richman questioned how the state law would be carried out, including how Texas would respond if federal authorities don’t cooperate with a state judge’s order to deport someone.
-No arrests were reported during the hours the law was in effect Tuesday.
+No arrests were reported while it was in effect Tuesday.

 The U.S. Department of Homeland Security has said it would not have authority to deport under the state law.